Mental Health Resources

 What ADHD resources are available in Texas for adults?

 CHADD (chadd.org) is the leading ADHD nonprofit with local Texas chapters and an online provider directory.
 The ASRS screening tool (hcp.med.harvard.edu/ncs/asrs.php) provides free adult ADHD screening.
 The National Resource Center on ADHD (help4adhd.org) provides free information.
-Lyte Psychiatry provides ADHD evaluation, diagnosis, and medication management for adults via telehealth across Texas.
+Lyte Psychiatry does not provide ADHD evaluation or treatment.
+Use CHADD, the ASRS screening tool, your insurance directory, or another independent provider directory to find qualified ADHD care.

 What PTSD resources are available in Texas beyond the VA?